Dastangoi magic revives lost medieval tales

 Despite the minimalist style, Farooqui and Husain have a huge following among modern Indian audiences more used to the glitz of Bollywood cinema.

-Audiences immediately warm up to the storytelling sessions, which are seasoned with phrases bordering on vulgarity, elaborate descriptions of amorous behaviour, women drinking alcohol and a bag full of tricks.
+Audiences immediately warm up to the storytelling sessions, which are seasoned with phrases bordering on vulgarity, elaborate descriptions of amorous behavior, women drinking alcohol and a bag full of tricks.

 "The audience may not know Dastangoi but it knows Hindi cinema.
 It knows the villain will die, a villain has a gun in his hand, he's got 20 gunmen there but still the hero beats them," Farooqui said.